Non-linear dynamics of the minimal theory of massive gravity: Abstract

 \section{Abstract}

 {We investigate cosmological signatures of the minimal theory of massive gravity (MTMG).
-For this aim, we simulate the normal branch of the MTMG by employing the \textsc{Ramses} \mbox{$N$-body} code and extending it with an effective gravitational constant $G_{\rm eff}$.
-We implement an environment-dependent $G_{\rm eff}$ as a function of the graviton mass and the local energy density, as predicted by MTMG.
-We find that halo density profiles are not a good probe for MTMG since deviations from General Relativity are quite small.
-Similarly, the matter power spectra show deviations only at percentage level.
+To this aim, we simulate the normal branch of the MTMG by employing the \textsc{Ramses} \mbox{$N$-body} code and extending it with an effective gravitational constant $G_{\rm eff}$.
+We implement an environment-dependent $G_{\rm eff}$ as a function of the graviton mass and the local energy density as predicted by MTMG.
+We find that halo density profiles are not a good probe for MTMG because deviations from general relativity (GR) are quite small.
+Similarly, the matter power spectra show deviations only at the percentage level.
 However, we find a clear difference between MTMG and GR in that voids are denser in MTMG than in GR.
-Since measuring voids profiles is quite a complex task from the observational point of view, a better probe of MTMG would be the halo abundances.
-In this case, MTMG creates a larger amount of massive halos, while there is a suppression on the abundance of small halos.}
+As measuring void profiles is quite a complex task from an observational point of view, a better probe of MTMG would be the halo abundances.
+In this case, MTMG creates a larger amount of massive halos, while there is a suppression in the abundance of small halos.}

 { YITP-20-155, IPMU20-0124}